 We offer small class sizes and exceptional support before, during, and after your graduate studies to help you continue to learn and grow.

 As you build a solid foundation in traditional and contemporary counseling topics, you’ll discover how your actions can create positive changes.
-In all, you’ll acquire a broad range of skills, tools and knowledge that prepares you for advanced counseling practice.
-Our masters in community counseling students bring diverse educational and experiential backgrounds to our program.
-Some have recently completed their undergraduate studies while others are returning to college after years in the workplace.
+In all, you’ll acquire a broad range of skills, tools and knowledge that prepare you for advanced counseling practice.
+Our masters in clinical counseling students bring diverse educational and experiential backgrounds to our program.
+Some have recently completed their undergraduate studies while others are returning to graduate school after years in the workplace.
 You can advance your career with a graduate degree in counseling.

 With three semesters a year, our MACC program lets you complete your coursework at a fast pace without sacrificing quality.
-Most students take two classes per semester, and with summer classes, finish their degree requirements within three years.
+Full time students take three classes per semester, and with summer classes, finish their degree requirements within three years.
 The program operates on a modified cohort model, with flexibility to make adjustments to your schedule if necessary.
 Classes are specifically scheduled to accommodate the needs of a working student with a busy lifestyle.
-For more information on any of our graduate programs, please make an appointment with an admissions counselor.Customize what you study.
+Prospective students are welcome to observe a class and obtain course syllabi for review.
+For more information on any of our graduate programs, please make an appointment with an admissions counselor.

 The MACC program of study provides students with the opportunity to explore areas of personal interest within the content of coursework.
-As such, students create a unique academic experience in our graduate programs.
 Our small class sizes help ensure you'll receive personalized learning and attention.
 In a collaborative learning environment, faculty guide students through repeated practice of counseling skills and techniques, ensuring mastery through a developmental approach.
 Then, when you’re ready, you’ll have the opportunity to practice those skills under supervision in your practicum and internship experiences.
 You’ll be taught by practicing licensed mental health professionals, with years of experience in the field.

 The MACC faculty expertise represents a variety of theoretical approaches to counseling.
 You will be exposed to these approaches, but encouraged to develop your own personal theory of counseling.
-Your classes will emphasize theory, counseling techniques, ethical practice, case examples, and counseling simulations.Offers a springboard to professional licensure or doctoral study.
+Your classes will emphasize theory, evidenced-based counseling techniques, ethical practice, case examples, and counseling simulations.

 The MACC program has been developed to correspond with the academic and experiential requirements for licensure as a Professional Counselor in Pennsylvania.